grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 They shut the _Prospect's_ motor down, and Percy headed up to the bridge on the top of the sail.
 A mini-sub, maybe 15 meters long, had surfaced off their starboard side.
 A pair of large men, almost as big as Hemi, were climbing into an inflatable boat.
 They motored across the gap between the two subs, and climbed up the steel rungs on the outside of the _Prospect's_ sail.

 "Transport sub?" was the first question as soon as they stood on the bridge.
-They wore old moth-eaten wool clothes: tightly worsted slacks, and cable-knit sweaters, like old fishermen.
+They wore old moth-eaten wool clothes: tightly worsted slacks, and cable-knit sweaters, like fishermen.

 "Yes," said Percy, "we're unarmed: no tubes."

-"Right." said the one of the two who had not spoken yet and spat on her deck.
+"Right," said the one of the two who had not spoken yet and spat on her deck.
 "We just gotta do a quick check if ya want to come any closer to the fuckin' island.
 Otherwise, ya gotta go back the way ya came."

 "Well, we got no fuel left, so we're not going back anywhere.
 Get your check over with."